BIO: Born in Melbourne, Khazzouh moved to Sydney as a child and attended Oakhill College in the suburb of Castle Hill.

 Khazzouh would earned another shot at the NBA with the Los Angeles Lakers summer league team in July 2012 but again fail to make the roster.

-With the Sydney Spirit in financial difficulties, Khazzouh chose to leave the team 14 games into the season, moving to Holland to play for Hanzevast Capitals Groningen in December 2008.
-He finished out the season with Groningen and averaged 11.5 points and 7.9 rebounds over 28 games.
+With the Sydney Spirit in financial difficulties, Julian Khazzouh left 14 games into the season and moved to the Netherlands to play for Hanzevast Capitals Groningen, finishing the 2008–09 campaign in the Dutch Eredivisie with averages of 11.5 points and 7.9 rebounds across 28 games.

-The following season, On 28 July 2009, Khazzouh signed a one-year deal with Ironi Ramat Gan of the Israeli Basketball Super League.
-In 21 games for Ironi, he averaged 10.8 points and 6.3 rebounds per game.
+On 28 July 2009, Khazzouh signed a one-year deal with Ironi Ramat Gan in the Israeli Basketball Super League, and he averaged 10.8 points and 6.3 rebounds per game across 21 appearances during the 2009–10 season.

 Khazzouh did not play in the NBL during the 2005/06 seasons due to being offered a scholarship at Metro State College in Denver.
 While he was preparing to move to the United States in early 2006 a offer from the Razorbacks convinced him to stay in Australia and he joined the team as a full-time player for the first time in prior to the 2006/07 season.